-Canon 1Ds versus Nikon D2Xs
+Canon 1Ds vs Nikon D2Xs

-The Canon EOS-1Ds and the Nikon D2Xs are two professional cameras that were announced, respectively, in September 2002 and June 2006.
+The Canon EOS-1Ds and the Nikon D2Xs are two professional cameras that were officially introduced, respectively, in September 2002 and June 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (D2Xs) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Nikon provides 12.2 MP.
+The Canon has a resolution of 11 megapixels, whereas the Nikon provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D2Xs is somewhat smaller (4 percent) than the Canon 1Ds.
 Moreover, the D2Xs is slightly lighter (1 percent) than the 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.